Best Used Cars: 10 Top Picks for January 2026

 2018 Lexus NX

 For those looking for small SUV practicality but with some luxury trimmings, the NX is the solution.
 Derived from the Toyota RAV4, the NX employs a 235-hp, 2.0-liter turbocharged four-cylinder mated to a six-speed automatic transmission.
 This pairing performs well and achieves a fuel economy of 24 mpg overall in our tests.
 (The NX 300h hybrid returns 29 mpg overall.)
 This compact model is snug inside, an effect that’s exaggerated by the small windows.
 Make sure you get the optional blind spot warning system.
 All told, the NX doesn’t live up to the posh experience offered by the larger RX.
 But it does have a sporty demeanor, and the cabin is adorned with nice stitching and various premium trappings that may delight shoppers who were otherwise considering a model from a mainstream brand.
-Get the 2018 model, or newer, to benefit from standard forward collision warning and automatic emergency braking.
+Get the 2018 model (or newer) to benefit from standard forward collision warning and automatic emergency braking.
 Android Auto became standard in 2020.

-Pickup Truck Under $20,000
+Pickup Truck Under $25,000

 Honda Ridgeline